AIFinalProjectTeam/Emoji_Based_HumanReactions/README.md

 # Emoji_Based_HumanReactions

+## 1. Motivation

-This Project detects the human reaction by using the CNN model and create  emoji Happy,Sad,Netural and Fearful
+This Project detects the human reaction by using the CNN model and create  emoji Happy,Sad,Netural,Fearful,Disgust and Angry

 ## Dataset Used: